Urban Land Institute

+The Institute is governed by a Global Board of Directors, made up of member volunteers.
+The board is currently headed by Global Chair Franz Colloredo-Mansfeld, chairman and CEO of Cabot Properties, appointed in July 2025 to succeed Diane Hoskins.
+The organization is led by Global CEO Angela Cain.
+Prior to Cain, the position was held by Ron Pressman, and by W. Edward Walter prior to that.

 History

 1936–1949

 ULI was founded during the Great Depression on December 14, 1936 as the National Real Estate Foundation for Practical Research and Education, with the intention of becoming a research and education college in real estate and "urbiculture."
 In 1939 the organization changed its name to the Urban Land Institute, two years after establishing its headquarters in Chicago, Illinois.

 ULI held its first conference in 1941, hosted by the Massachusetts Institute of Technology in Boston.
 A year later, ULI established itself as an advocacy organization with the publication of "Outline for a Legislative Program to Rebuild Our Cities."
 That same year, the institute relocated its headquarters to Washington, DC.

 In 1944, ULI's first Product Council, the Community Builder's Council, was organized focusing on suburban building issues facing post-World War II American cities.
 The institute's Advisory Services program was established in 1947, conducting its first panel for the city of Louisville, Kentucky.